entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 410. Median process of median dorsal plate: absent (0); present (1).
 <img width="326" height="387" alt="image" src="https://github.com/user-attachments/assets/2d7bc06c-5b3f-48c8-81c2-581a31773767" />

+411. Posterior lateral plate and median dorsal plate overlap: simple overlap (0); insertion (1).
+>  -  Boyle and Ryan (2017): "Unlike any other arthrodires that have a simple overlap with the median dorsal plate, CMNH 50319 has an insertion for the median dorsal plate on the posterior dorsal lateral plate."
+>  -  A synapomorph of *Titanichthys*.
 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.